-The next time you’re looking for a casual white for a warm day, remember Vinho Verde.
+Next time you’re looking for a casual white for a warm day, remember Vinho Verde.
 Add it to your rotation and keep a bottle in the fridge.
 Few wines have such a noble character; a reminder that simple is beautiful too.
-And you can try to buy it on the internet!
+And you can try to buy it online!

-PS : Yes, we heard you “green wine doesn’t exist…”, and guest what… yes it does not exist!
+PS : Yes, we heard you “green wine doesn’t exist…”, and guess what… it does not exist!
 The image is a trick 😉

 Subscribe to Aveine’s Newsletter and follow us on social media.